gbif/ipt/dataHostingCentres.md

 ## Finland

-The [Finnish Biodiversity Information Facility (FinBIF)](http://laji.fi/?locale=en) provides helpdesk support to new publishers in Finland, and hosting support for datasets on the [Digitarium IPT](http://ipt.digitarium.fi/).
-Please contact the Digitarium <hannu.saarenmaa@uef.fi> for assistance.
+The Finnish Biodiversity Information Facility (FinBIF) (https://laji.fi/en) provides helpdesk support to new publishers in Finland, and hosting support for datasets on the FinBIF IPT (https://ipt.laji.fi/ipt).
+Please contact FinBIF eija-leena.laiho@helsinki.fi for assistance.

 ## France